Get insider access

 Our Verdict

-The SteelSeries Arctis Nova 7P Wireless and their variants are good for neutral sound, though this isn't their intended usage.
-They have a bass-rich sound profile due to a dip in the treble range, which veils vocals and lead instruments.
+The SteelSeries Arctis Nova 7P Wireless and their variants are decent for neutral sound, though this isn't their intended usage.
+They have a bass-rich sound profile with plenty of added thump and rumble.
+A dip in the low-treble can make vocals sound a bit distant, while a peak in the mid-treble can make sibilants like S and T sounds a bit piercing.
 You can fine-tune their sound to suit your tastes via their companion app's parametric EQ and presets.
 However, their passive soundstage isn't very immersive, as they struggle to produce a natural and out-of-head sound experience.

 Pros